And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 Thank you very much.

-Yeah, second time caller, long time listener.
+Yeah, second time caller, long-time listener.

-Um, I just want to know, and it's interesting you brought up that impeachment.
+I just want to know, and it's interesting you brought up that impeachment.

-Uh Barbara Boxer, dark horse candidate for 2008.
+Barbara Boxer, dark horse candidate for 2008?

 What do you think?